Pediatric Orthopedic Surgeons treating a Hammer Toe

 • When a kid becomes old enough to speak, they may frequently mention discomfort in the wrist or shoulder instead of, or in addition to, any elbow pain.

-• With the exception of not using the wounded arm anymore, your youngster will often seem perfectly ok.
+• With the exception of not using the wounded arm anymore, your youngster will often seem perfectly okay.

 What Causes Nursemaid Elbow?

-An abrupt tugging motion on a child’s outstretched arm will cause nursemaid elbow.
-The applied force might not appear severe to the parents and they might not know that an injury has occurred.
-However, due to the relative strength of the adult as compared to the fragility of the child’s, Nursemaid Elbow can occur.
+An abrupt tugging motion on a child’s outstretched arm will cause a nursemaid elbow.
+The applied force might not appear severe to the parents and they might not know that an elbow injury has occurred.
+Due to the relative strength of the adult as compared to the fragility of the child, Nursemaid Elbow can occur.
 Lifting a kid off the ground by the hand or wrist, or swinging a child while holding them by the hands or wrists, are two common methods that result in this injury.
 Pulling a kid along when in a hurry or when the youngster unexpectedly collapses to the ground in an effort to escape going with their parent is often the case for causing Nursemaid Elbow.
-In addition, pulling arms through jacket sleeves or catching a child by the hand to prevent a tumble will also cause the condition.
+Also, pulling arms through jacket sleeves or catching a child’s hand to prevent a tumble will cause the condition.

 The physical characteristics of the bones and ligaments of young children make them particularly vulnerable to Nursemaid Elbow.
 Explaining the source of this damage requires understanding its mechanism.